 The best practice is to design crawl spaces and treat them like short basements – dry basements.
 I actually prefer basement foundations that are built well to any other foundation type whenever possible.
 With basements, there’s a good chance somebody’s going to go down there and look around regularly.
 If a leak begins it can and should be addressed as soon as possible.
 Other foundations can leak just the same as basements but no one is noticing.
 That excess water that is unmanaged will cause eventual damage for foundations of ANY type.

 If a foundation is leaking in the basement, it’s possible to notice it and then you can address it.
 But a foundation leaking through the wall into a crawl space or under a slab is just as bad as if it’s a basement foundation leak.
 Any unmanaged moisture infiltration, whether seen or unseen will raise humidity levels in the home and can wick into building materials.
 That moisture can also be trapped below floor finishes, especially in slab and crawl space homes.

-Check out my Moisture Basics Mini-Course to learn more about the impacts of moisture on buildings and Cheryl’s top 10 defects to check for and avoid to keep your home safe!
+Check out my Moisture Basics Mini-Course to learn more about the impacts of moisture on buildings and the Top 10 Defects to check for and avoid to keep your home safe!